Hacaric/file_compress/README.md

-Bassically inefficient version of Huffman coding.
+Bassically inefficient version of LZ.